dhawk/concurrent-pascal-compiler/build_tools.md

 ## .dproj and .dpr modifications

 Later versions of Delphi will make modifications to the .dproj files that are incompatible with Delphi 2007.
 These modified .dproj files must not be checked back into GitHub as that will break the build.
 Similarly the IDE sometimes modifies the .dpr files and removes $IFDEFs needed for Lazarus compatibility.
 Make sure any modified .dpr files have the necessary $IFDEFs (a comment in each .dpr file shows how to fix this).
 Normally uploading changes to .dproj and .dpr files to GitHub will not be necessary unless additional source files were added to the project.
 We can help at this end by producing new Delphi 2007 compatible .dproj and .dpr files if that is necessary.

+## Notes:

+December 2017:
+- A bug has been found in the Lazarus compiler that prevents compilation of this project.
+The bug has been reported <https://bugs.freepascal.org/view.php?id=32913>.
+Workaround for now is to develop and compile exclusively with Delphi.

+August 2018:
+- Still no resolution on the Lazarus bug.
+It appears that exception handling in Lazarus is a can of worms and there may actually be multiple bugs, and it is not clear which bug is causing the problem seen.
+- Embarcadero has released a Community Edition (free!) of Delphi.
+It will produce both Windows and macOS (but not Linux) versions of the Concurrent Pascal compiler.
+- For now the target will remain Delphi 2007 as explained above, however I am considering dropping Lazarus compilation as a goal.